Video processing: Video processor

 All of these companies' chips are in devices ranging from DVD upconverting players (for Standard Definition) to HD DVD/Blu-ray Disc players and set-top boxes, to displays like plasmas, DLP (both front and rear projection), LCD (both flat-panels and projectors), and LCOS/"SXRD".
 Their chips are also becoming more available in stand alone devices (see "External links" below for links to a few of these).

+On modern computers, the video processing can happen on GPU and/or display controller.